Most imported olive oils don’t match ‘extra virgin’ claims, study finds

 “Our hope is that these findings will lead to improved methods for evaluating extra virgin olive oil, and increased consumer confidence that ‘extra virgin’ on the label means extra virgin in the bottle,” he said.

 Extra virgin olive oils, which command a premium price in the marketplace, must be extracted from the olive without heat or solvents, unlike cheaper refined oils.
 International and U.S. Department of Agriculture standards also require that extra virgin olive oils meet specific criteria for chemical makeup and sensory qualities including flavor and aroma.

-“Before this study, we had anecdotal reports of poor quality olive oil being sold as extra virgin,” said Dan Flynn, executive director of the Olive Center.
+“Before this study, we had anecdotal reports of poor quality olive oil being sold as extra virgin,” Flynn said.
 “Now there is empirical proof.”

 “The oils that failed in our tests had defects such as rancidity — many of these oils just did not taste good,” he said.